SovereignCloudStack/cluster-stack-operator/docs/develop/releasing.md

 This document describes the release process of cluster-stack-operator.
 The release process is done using GitHub actions.
 The release workflow triggers when a tag is pushed starting with `v*`

+> [!NOTE]
+> Before the release, please make sure that you've already updated metadata.yaml at the root of the repo.
+So, if you're using v1.2.0 then you'll also need to update the `releaseSeries` block in metadata.yaml.
+The tag used for releasing should be compatible with what we have defined in metadata.yaml

 Creating a new release of cluster-stack-operator covers the following steps:

 ### Step 1: Create and Push a tag